Herbert

 Residential development activity is lower than average in Herbert according to AreaSearch's national comparison of local real estate markets

-New homes are being built at an average expected construction cost value of $380,000, somewhat higher than regional norms due to quality-focused development.
-Compared to Greater Darwin, Herbert shows substantially reduced construction activity, with 90.0% below the regional average per person.
+This limited supply, given an average of 14 new residents per year arriving per dwelling constructed over the past five financial years, is substantially lagging demand.
+This imbalance generally leads to heightened buyer competition and pricing pressures.
+New homes are being built at an average value of $380,000, which is somewhat higher than regional norms, reflecting quality-focused development.
+Compared to Greater Darwin, Herbert shows substantially reduced construction, with 90.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties in the area.
-The estimated population density of approximately 3523 people per dwelling approval reflects its quiet, low activity development environment, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population of 3523 people per dwelling approval reflects its quiet, low activity development environment.

 Frequently Asked Questions - Development